CFP (noW CLOSED)

 BSides Vancouver is a week-long cybersecurity conference run by the community for the community.
 We strive to provide a platform for our community to collaborate, share ideas and learn.

-We are looking for great talks, workshops and villages from the community in any of the following domains:
+This year our theme is "The Internet of People".
+We are looking for great talks, workshops, and villages from the community in any of the following domains:

 What I learned during quarantine